ndbucksmith/randomFool/README.md

-python solution for problem posed at
+python solution for fooled by randomness, cancer-cluster problem posed at

 https://twitter.com/nntaleb/status/926038923276627968